claranet/spryker-base/README.md

 We are depending on the official PHP images: https://hub.docker.com/_/php/

-### Why using Alpine?
+### Why not using Alpine any more?

 Very good question indeed!

-It is more or less a proof-of-concept which should demonstrate, that even heavy lifting projects can be hosted on Alpine.
+We've decided to go for alpine due to shorter image building times - both source build and package install.
+It has been more or less a proof-of-concept which should demonstrate, that even heavy lifting projects can be hosted on alpine.
 The expected benefits are reduced image sizes and faster build time as well as faster run times.

-Since this PoC hit several limitations, we are about to provide a debian based image as well.
+Unfortunately it turns out that musl lib c introduces limitation which are unbearable in customer context - where versatility is the key.
+Since 0.9.6 we've switched over to debian based images.

 ### How to further speed up image build?